alirezaomidi1999/alirezaomidi1999/README.md

 ## Hi there 👋
 🌟 About Me

-🎓 Bachelor's Degree in Computer Engineering.
+🌟 About Me

-💻 Front-End developer since 2021, focusing on creating functional and visually appealing user interfaces.
+Hi, I'm Alireza!
+I love creating beautiful web applications that deliver exceptional user experiences.

-🛠 Passionate about modern web technologies and delivering great user experiences.
+ I'm passionate about modern web technologies and constantly exploring new ways to bring innovative ideas to life.

 <!--